Skip to main content

 Income protection

-Income protection offers employees additional financial support if they suddenly can’t work due to a sickness or disability.
-A group income protection plan will offer the employee a payout in the form of regular income, up until when they return to work.
+Income protection offers employees additional support if they suddenly can’t work due to a sickness or disability.
+A group income protection plan will offer the individual a payout in the form of regular income, up until when they return to their job.
+It may also include access to rehabilitation services to aid their recovery.

 Group dental insurance

-Company dental insurance is a more specific type of health insurance cover that takes care of any costs associated with dental care - think routine checkups and hygiene appointments as well as dental procedures.
-Just like regular health insurance, these plans can often cover the employee’s family members as well.
+Company dental insurance is a more specific type of health coverage that takes care of any costs associated with dental care - think routine check-ups and hygiene appointments as well as dental procedures.
+Just like regular health coverage, these plans can often cover the employee’s family members as well.

-Group employee benefits insurance can be a cost-effective and hassle-free solution to providing broad and comprehensive benefits to your workforce.
+Group employee benefits insurance can be a cost-effective and hassle-free solution to providing broad and comprehensive benefits to your staff.
 You won’t have to spend hours administering individual plans and employees get to enjoy additional perks like discounts to their favourite restaurants, retailers and cinemas.
-It’s one of the best ways of providing your staff with coverage for the things that matter most like their health, and what happens after they pass away.
-For more information on employee benefits, health and wellbeing, explore the employee wellbeing section of our blog.
+In addition to other benefits focused on well-being, it’s one of the best ways of providing your staff with coverage for the things that matter most like their health and what happens after they pass away.